leylaKapi/leylaKapi.github.io/source/_posts/2014-07-08-remove-log-and-idea-files-on-your-rails-project.markdown

 title: "Remove log and idea files on your Rails Project"
 date: 2014-07-08 01:53:53 +0300
 comments: true
-categories: log idea git gitHub rails gitignore
+categories: log idea git gitHub rails gitignore en
 ---

 ### How to remove log and idea files on your project ?